 What is Liquid Methadone?

 For those taking methadone to get off of other opioids, 10 mg to 30 mg is a common starting dose.
 For maintenance, 60 mg to 120 mg is common.
-It’s also important to consult your doctor before you stop taking methadone, as that can come with its own set of side effects.
+It’s also important to consult your doctor before you stop taking methadone, as that can come with its side effects.

 How Does Liquid Methadone Work?

-Side-Effects Of Using Liquid Methadone
+Side Effects Of Using Liquid Methadone

-The Potential For Overdosing
+The Potential For Overdosing on Methadone

-Recognizing A Methadone Overdose
+Recognizing a Methadone Overdose

 Liquid methadone is a very powerful synthetic opioid, so even with careful dosing and vigilance, it can become a possibly dangerous substance.
-While overdoses are not incredibly common, they can still occur especially in those who use without a prescription or potentially mix it with other medication.
+While overdoses are not incredibly common, they can still occur, especially in those who use without a prescription or potentially mix it with other medication.